 The findings from the trial are by no means definitive because they come from a small ‘proof-of-concept’ study – testing simple biochemical changes in 17 participants.
 Nevertheless, they add to the evidence that GCase-enhancement is a really promising research theme in our quest to find treatments that slow, stop or reverse the course of Parkinson’s.

-Cure Parkinson’s is now working hard with researchers to explore this further and assess robustly the potential of this cough medicine as a future treatment for Parkinson’s.
-We are also keeping abreast of another clinical trial of ambroxol in Parkinson’s that is underway in Canada as well as several research programmes investigating other ways to target GCase and its actions.
+Cure Parkinson’s is now working hard with researchers to explore this further and robustly assess the potential of this cough medicine as a future treatment for Parkinson’s.
+We are also keeping abreast of another clinical trial of ambroxol in Parkinson’s that is underway in Canada, as well as several research programmes, investigating other ways to target GCase and its actions.

 If the evidence in favour of ambroxol and GCase enhancers continues to build, Cure Parkinson’s will be at the forefront of driving this into clinical practice for the treatment of patients.